GMAT vs. GRE: What’s the Difference and Which Should I Take?

 Monday, October 18, 2021

-Carlson School Graduate Programs
+Minnesota Carlson Graduate Programs

-Find Your Master's DegreeResources for Prospective Graduate StudentsUpdated on 4/12/2023
+Find Your Master's DegreeResources for Prospective Graduate StudentsUpdated on November 14, 2025

 Much like taking the ACT or SAT to apply for undergraduate programs, graduate degree programs also have standardized tests that potential students should take prior to applying.
-The two tests accepted at many business schools, including the Carlson School, are the GMAT and GRE.
+The two tests accepted at many business schools, including the Carlson School of Management, are the GMAT and GRE.
 You will likely only take one of these tests.
 Find out which test is right for you and how the two are different.

 What is the GMAT?